Trueman and Riley

 deemed too trivial for their more high-powered colleagues.

-Originally named Trueman it began life as a BBC Radio 4 Afternoon Play on 17 April 2002 with Detective Inspector Trueman being called back to work after a nervous breakdown in order to solve a high profile murder case, backed up by Detective Sgt.
-Riley (Duncan Preston).
+Originally titled Trueman, it began life as a BBC Radio 4 Afternoon Play on 17 April 2002 with Detective Inspector Trueman being called back to work after a nervous breakdown in order to solve a high profile murder case, backed up by Detective Sgt.
+Riley.
 That play was repeated, followed by three new plays in July 2005.

 Renamed Trueman and Riley for a relaunch on BBC7 (now BBC Radio 4 Extra) in March 2007, and relocated from Hull to Leeds, the new series saw the pair attempt to solve slightly more everyday crimes, and frequently disagreeing about the best way to proceed.
 The two men both complement and irritate each other, but each recognizes that he depends on the other.
 Trueman seems to have no family or friends, while Riley has grandchildren.
 At the end of series 3 Trueman begins a relationship with the widow of a man whose death he investigated as a cold case.

 The most recent series was broadcast in 2012 on BBC Radio 4 Extra.
 It was selected as BBC Drama Download of the Week and also featured on the Danny Baker Show (BBC Radio 5 Live), where Riley was heard discussing the merits of red or brown sauce during the Sausage Sandwich Game.